Those are the rules I use for my Chtulhu-esque investigation games. I like BitD, so it's inspired by that system.

 Downtime:

-- Improve: If you don't have a Clock for this Downtime-Action, create a related 3-Clock.
+- Improve: If you don't have a Clock for this Downtime-Action, create a related 4-Clock.
 Otherwise, keep working on the old one.
 Roll Procure.
 On a 1-3 increase, the Clock by 1 and reduce the rating of a Bond by 1.
 On a 4-5, increase the Clock by 1.
 On a 6, increase the Clock by 2.
-Once the Clock is full, the rating of an Action increases by 1.
+Once the Clock is full, the rating of an Action increases by 1 up to a max. of 6.

 - Study: Roll Assess.
-On a 1-3 get 1 Background point and reduce the rating of a Bond by 1.
-On a 4-5, get 1 Background point.
-On a 6 get 2 Background points
+On a 1-3, get 1 Perk point and reduce the rating of a Bond by 1.
+On a 4-5, get 1 Perk point.
+On a 6, get 2 Perk points

 - Responsibilities: Increase the rating of a Bond by 1d3.

-- Disappear for a couple of days: Roll a test with a number of dice = the remaining Mind at the end of the last investigation.
-On a 1-3 create a Mind-buffer of 2 and reduce the rating of a Bond by 1.
-On a 4-5, create a Mind-buffer of 3 and reduce the rating of a Bond by 1.
-On a 6 create a Mind-buffer of 3.
-The Mind-buffer does not get rolled but functions as a kind of shield.
-It gets used before the Mind gets directly attacked.
+- Disappear for a couple of days: Roll Move.
+On a 1-3, create a Mind-buffer of 1 and reduce the rating of a Bond by 1.
+On a 4-5, create a Mind-buffer of 2 and reduce the rating of a Bond by 1.
+On a 6, create a Mind-buffer of 2.
+The Mind-buffer does not get rolled but functions as a shield.
+It gets used before the Mind gets directly reduced.

 - Make some money: Increase Preparation by 1.
 Reduce the rating of a Bond by 1.